Green Noise Benefits: How It Can Better Sleep?

 Individuals who want to drown out surrounding noises may find it beneficial for promoting sleep.

-• Shift workers dealing with loud city traffic, for instance, could explore green noise via a sound machine.
+• Shift workers dealing with loud city traffic, for instance, could explore green noise via a green noise machine.

 • Infants may also experience positive effects, potentially reducing night-time crying.